NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Answer:

-According to the question, the bag contains only lemon-flavored candies.
-So the event that Malini takes out a lemon-flavored candy is a sure event.
+As per the question, the bag contains only lemon-flavoured candies.
+So the event that is happening in this case is a sure event.
 Therefore, P(a lemon flavoured candy)=1

 Q7 It is given that in a group of 3 students, the probability of 2 students not having the same birthday is 0.992.
 What is the probability that the 2 students have the same birthday?